 The ten best examples of answers to “why do you want to work here?” aren’t something you should memorize and rehearse, and they should be something you examine before any interview to set yourself up for success.

-When you do that, your own answer can drive the message home with your interviewer that you’re motivated to excel in this new job.
+When you do that, your own answer can drive the message home to your interviewer that you’re motivated to excel in this new job.

 Of course, these aren’t the only reasons to want a job; many reasons may be specific to the company, field, or position you’re applying for.
 The bottom line is it’s a good idea to find your unique motivations and add them to your answer.